 - Examples of peri-clinical patient care experience include: scribe, pharmacy technician, unit secretary, etc.

 - Experiences providing supportive care only (i.e., feeding, comforting)

 - Paid internships associated with a training program may be considered peri-clinical experience depending on the duties and responsibilities.

-The Admissions Screening Committee relies on your description of your job duties and responsibiilties and not merely the title of your position to determine the eligibility of the experience listed.
+The Admissions Screening Committee relies on the description of your job duties and responsibilities and not merely the title of your position to determine the eligibility of the experience listed.

 Does the PA Program offer assistance in finding clinical experience?